Vaccines (Immunizations)

 - Through a nasal spray

 Vaccines trigger your body to defend itself against dangerous bacteria or viruses, most often by introducing a very small, weakened or dead amount of the bacteria or virus.
-When your immune system is exposed to this version of a germ, it learns to recognize and destroy it if an active variety enters your body later.
+When your immune system is exposed to this version of a germ, it learns to recognize and destroy it in case you are ever exposed to the real germ in the future.

 Getting a vaccine typically means you won’t get sick, or you’ll have a milder infection, from that bacteria or virus.